tas50/Imgbot/Docs/contributing.md

 `func azure functionapp fetch-app-settings <functionName>`

 If you don't want to compile and run the `CompressImagesFunction` directly, you can use docker.
-See the image on [dockerhub](https://hub.docker.com/r/vertigostudio/imgbot-compress).
+See the image on [Docker Hub](https://hub.docker.com/r/vertigostudio/imgbot-compress).

 There are a few additional environment settings that need to be set to run the compression workflow.
 These can be set with `local.settings.json` or any other way